Ocean data: from vision to action

 The Ocean Decade Data and Information Strategy

-To support the Ocean Decade’s work, the Data Coordination Group developed the Data and Information Strategy to enable the exchange of interoperable, reliable, accessible, and timely ocean data and other digital resources.
+To support the Ocean Decade’s work, the Data Coordination Group developed the Data and Information Strategy to encourage the exchange of interoperable, reliable, accessible, and timely ocean data and other digital resources.
 Its implementation represents a huge opportunity to transform the way ocean data and information are produced, shared, managed, and used globally and equitably.

 We encourage communities and individuals working towards the vision of a digital ocean ecosystem in support of the Ocean Decade to establish and maintain meaningful, open cooperation across regional, economic, sectoral, cultural, disciplinary, and other divides.